Setting up a footer button

 Click + New footer button.

-- Select the button type from the Type dropdown.Each type has a different style:
+- Select a Type from the dropdown list.Each type has a different style.
+See examples.

 Primary